 We get it.
 Car accidents can have an impact on your health, well-being, and finances which can cause worry, fear, and anxiety -- for you and your family.
 Wouldn’t it be a relief to know you could count on a trusted friend and advisor to passionately champion for you?
 Someone who’s got your best interests in mind?

 At Brandon J. Broderick, Attorney at Law, we believe in exceptional client care, empathy, and results.
 That’s what makes us one of the best car accident lawyers in New Jersey.
 With our long track record of success, you can count on us to take the best strategy and work tirelessly for your quality of life.
 Our attorneys have decades of experience representing victims in car accidents.
 We’ve helped people just like you move forward after sustaining an injury that was caused by another’s negligence.
 Contact us today for a free consultation.

 Don't go it alone.
-We have law offices in River Edge, NJ; Ewing, NJ; Trenton, NJ; Jersey City, NJ, and Paterson, NJ.
+We have law offices in River Edge, NJ; Ewing, NJ; Trenton, NJ; Jersey City, NJ, Paterson, NJ and Toms River, NJ.
 Our NJ car accident lawyers will come to you anywhere in New Jersey.
 Call (877) 448-7350